 - In 1928 the introduction of the railway to Liverpool occurred allowing punters to travel from across the UK

 These points and the appointment of the committee led to the first official race, known as the Grand National to be run in 1838.
 The race continued to flourish throughout the 19th Century and into the 20th century.
-It was actually moved in World War to run at a racecourse near Gatwick, but these result are often omitted form Grand National past results, due the course not being anywhere near as tough as Aintree.
+It was actually moved during the First World War to run at a racecourse near Gatwick, but these result are often omitted form Grand National past results, due the course not being anywhere near as tough as Aintree.

 One of the strangest stories to evolve from the National occurred in 1928, a race that was won by Tipperary Tim.
 This year was iconic in that the horse was the only one from 42 starters to complete the race.
 The race was held in treacherous fog and heavy ground, which made the Aintree course almost unusable, but Tipperary Tim will always be known as the one horse race as a result, winning at a staggering 100/1 in the meantime.